seinokoula/Python_snake_A3/README.md

 -   Press the arrow keys to move the snake
 -   Press the escape or n key to quit the game
--   Press the enter y to restart the game
+-   Press the enter y to restart the game (not working yet)

+## Important Points

+-   The snake will move faster as it grows longer (is not quite working yet)